ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_in_bulk.rst

 Ansible has a very strong community, and we trust you as module developers will help grow.

 The community is a great pool of resource and knowledge.

-# FIXME Links to page that has community info in
+On :doc:`community` you can find how to:

-Subscribe to (at least) announce and devel.
-This is so you will be aware of deadlines regarding codefreeze in the lead upto releases and other important information
+* Subscribe to the Mailing Lists - We suggest "Ansible Development List" (for codefreeze info) and "Ansible Announce list"

-We have found that IRC `#ansible-devel` works best for module developers so we can have an interactive dialogue.
+* `#ansible-devel` - We have found that IRC `#ansible-devel` works best for module developers so we can have an interactive dialogue.
-Code and questions can be put into pastebin/gist.github.com, then you can reference that URL in chat.
+* Join the various weekly IRC meetings

 Your First PR